-- An examination to assess the level of listening, reading, and writing proficiency, along with a Simulated Oral Proficiency Interview to assess the level of speaking proficiency.
-The examination is administered in SPAN 2010 and SPAN 4990. - 2.
-A Simulated Oral Proficienty Interview to asses the level of speaking proficiency.
-The examination is administered in SPAN 2010 and SPAN 4990. - An examination covering appropriate topics to assess the student's knowledge of content material related to Hispanic culture, linguistics, and literature.
+- 1. An examination to assess the level of listening, reading, and writing proficiency.
+The examination is administered in SPAN 2010 and SPAN 4990. - ACTFL Oral Proficiency Interviews administered to asses the level of speaking.
+These Oral Proficiency Interviews are administered in SPAN 2010 and SPAN 4990. - 3.
+An examination covering appropriate topics to assess the student's knowledge of content material related to Hispanic culture, linguistics, and literature.
 The examination is administered in SPAN 2010 and SPAN 4990. - 4.
 Evaluation of student performance during SPAN 4980, including an assessment of linguistic proficiency and interpreting and translating skills adequate to the practicum assignment, completed by the supervisor in the field.